akramboussanni/lyrical/README.md

 # lyrical
 rust cli app that plays a song and shows its lyrics. purely for show

+## usage
+u can just double click the exe. it is pretty straightforward to use

 ## cmdline args
 ```
 -q/--query [keywords]